What You Really Need to Know When You’re Routing PCB Differential Pairs

 The best place to start is to balance the number of 135° right and left turns and to try to minimize the number of turns.
 After that you can compensate for any remaining difference with a phase bump if you need to.

 The real world

 These PCI Express signals are making their way from a high-speed FPGA I/O bank to their connector.
 I guess you can see there’s a lot more to consider besides what I’ve mentioned, but I’d like to think this short blog post has helped answer a few of those golden-oldie differential-routing questions.

-For more information on our PCB Design Software CR-8000 click here or browse our on-demand webinar library.
+For more information, check out our PCB Design Software CR-8000 or browse our on-demand webinar library.

 DDR5 is the latest generation of memory.
 In this joint webinar with Keysight Technologies, we’ll begin with pre-layout simulation, then transition to CR-8000.
 The design will then be verified by Electromagnetic (EM) simulation and system simulations in Keysight ADS, in order to build confidence in the final DDR5 design.

 CR-8000 includes fully-integrated simulation and analysis tools to verify all aspects of your single or multi-board designs